 In 1994, Wayne left YS to start his own company, Understanding Your Teenager, at which point Mike and his lovely wife, Karla, led the company into the next millennium.

 Mike began to feel strongly about caring for the soul of the youth worker.
 That's when YS started to incorporate more of the Soul Care elements into its resources and events, including several Sabbath retreats.
 You'll see the element of Soul Care in everything YS does for youth workers now, because we know that if your own soul isn't connected to God, you can't lead your students into a connection with God.
 (Ok, enough preaching.
 Back to the story.)

 In 2002, Mike appointed a new president to the company.
-Little did we know that Mark Oestreicher (or Marko, as he's commonly referred to) would go on to lead the company by getting a new haircut/colorevery year or so.
-Marko had been the VP of ministry resources, but before then had been a middle school youth pastor for 20 years.
+Mark Oestreicher (Marko) had been the VP of ministry resources, but before then had been a middle school youth pastor for 20 years.
 Marko stepped into the new role not knowing that only a year later he'd have really big shoes to fill.

 "We sure didn't know where youth ministry or our little company was headed.
 All we knew was that God was somehow inviting us into this thing.
 It's been a wild ride—and one that I hope continues for a long, long time."